Jeroen van der List

-Hieronymus "Jeroen" van der List (born 9 December 1989) is a Dutch professional basketball player for Feyenoord of the BNXT League.
+Hieronymus "Jeroen" van der List (born 9 December 1989) is a Dutch professional basketball player.
 Standing at 7 ft 0 in (2.13 m), van der List usually plays as power forward.

 Career

 Den Bosch and Aris (2009–2012)

 Van der List started his professional basketball career with Aris Leeuwarden, he played on loan for the club.
 After one year in Leeuwarden, van der List returned to his club EiffelTowers Den Bosch.
 In his second season with Den Bosch, van der List won the national championship although he wasn't a big contributor with 4.5 points per game.
 In the 2011-12 season Van der List also won the Dutch Basketball League Dunk Contest.

 Den Helder Kings (2012–2014)

 In the summer of 2012, van der List left for Den Helder Kings, the club that was a newcomer in the Dutch Basketball League.
 With Den Helder, Van der List reached the quarterfinals of the play-offs after finishing 6th in the regular season standings.
 Van der List played 24.4 minutes per night and scored 11 points per game, which was one of the main reasons van der List was named the DBL Most Improved Player.

 In 2013–14 Van der List won the All-Star Game MVP award.
 After the regular season he was named the DBL Most Improved Player once again.